File

 *

-* {@link Client} to wrap.
-If this is not provided, a client will
+* @param stompClient Optional existing {@link Client} to wrap.
+If omitted, a new instance

 */